mui/material-ui/docs/src/pages/components/typography/typography.md

 });
 ```

 **Step 2.
-Update the necessary typings if you are using Typescript**
+Update the necessary typings (if you are using TypeScript)**

-**Note:** If you are not using `Typescript` you should skip this step.
+> If you are not using TypeScript you should skip this step.

-You will need to make sure that the typings for the theme's `typography` variants and the `Typogrpahy`'s `variant` prop reflects the new set of variants.
+You need to make sure that the typings for the theme's `typography` variants and the `Typogrpahy`'s `variant` prop reflects the new set of variants.

 ```ts
 declare module '@material-ui/core/styles/createTypography' {